Alexander-T-Moss/Hex-Zero/README.md

 ## Support

-With all things, nothing is truely perfect, so if you come across any issues, no matter how small, or find something you think can be improved, please don't hesitate to reach out with suggestions/feedback on discord in the [development thread](https://discord.com/channels/825469421346226226/1095450118553084085) for this project!
+With all things, nothing is truly perfect, so if you come across any issues, no matter how small, or find something you think can be improved, please don't hesitate to reach out with suggestions/feedback on discord in the [development thread](https://discord.com/channels/825469421346226226/1095450118553084085) for this project!